 There is currently no data to suggest a specific inequality experienced at the College on the basis of pregnancy and maternity or marriage and civil partnership.
 However, the available data continues to be monitored and if a specific evidenced need is identified through either quantitative data, such as stats on employee retention or progression, or qualitative data, such as surveys and specific feedback, then an Equality Outcome on these protected characteristics will be considered.
-The College's consideration of these two protected characteristics will be evidenced in the Mainstreaming Report.
-[Actions that the College is taking on these characteristics will be noted in the Mainstreaming Report.]
+In particular, Human Resources commit to monitor the career and salary progression of returners from maternity leave on an annual basis and determine objectives and actions from 2022 to remedy any inequalities that appear.